Using Transferable Objects for Canvas ImageData

 Critical Constraints:

-• Cross-Origin Workers: Transferables work across origins, but SharedArrayBuffer requires Cross-Origin-Opener-Policy: same-origin and Cross-Origin-Embedder-Policy: require-corp.
+• Cross-Origin Workers: Transferables work across origins.
+SharedArrayBuffer requires COOP/COEP headers.

 • Legacy Fallback: If postMessage throws on the transfer list, degrade gracefully to structured cloning with a warning.
+This can happen if the buffer is already neutered.